 Pros of Hiring Outside Marketers

 Here’s the obvious truth: An agency that specializes in marketing (especially one that specializes in tracking and measuring results) should be able to offer solid results right off the bat.
-Hiring a full-time employee, however, means that that person might need some time to finish training, or to get used to the way your company operates.
+Hiring a full-time employee, however, means that that person might need some time to get onboarded with your company, and even to finish training for your unique way of doing business.

 Say the work you need done is temporary or seasonal, like a holiday promotion campaign or a website redesign.
 In these cases, it’s better to work with an outside firm than to hire an employee.